jake-yukich/cyberpunk-rl/README.md

 Is it fun?

-I, like any reasonable person would, attempt to ~~get my money's worth~~ answer these questions (and more) with simulations and reinforcement learning.
+I attempt, like any reasonable person would, to ~~get my money's worth~~ answer these questions (and more) with simulations and reinforcement learning.